Frequently Asked Questions

 The transfer of ownership is done by absolute assignment through the insurance companies.
 The transfer is irrevocable and another absolute assignment has to be executed to effect another transfer.

 An initial sum will be paid to REPs Holdings for taking over the policies.
-The preferred method of payment will be cashier’s order.
-After the transferred is made, you are the policyowner and future premiums are made directly to the insurance company.
+After the transfer is made, future premiums will be made directly to the insurance company.